-Citi® Double Cash card offers the highest no-fee flat-rate cash back credit card on the market.
+Citi® Double Cash Card – 18 month BT offer has the highest no-fee flat-rate cash back credit card on the market.
 If you pay your balance in full and on time every month, you can earn up to double cash back on everything you spend.
-You earn 1% cash back when you spend, and then 1% cash back when you pay.
+You Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
 If you pay your statement balance in full and deposit the cash back into your checking account, you will have earned a nice 2%.

 There is no cap on the cash back you can earn, and there are no rotating categories or requirements to opt into every quarter.
 If you are looking to earn a lot of cash back without a lot of work, this card could be right for you.